-Many more attractions are opening in York from 17 May 2021.
+Many more attractions are now open in York.
 Don’t miss out and book your tickets today!

 Afternoon Tea at the Grand York

-Afternoon Tea at the Grand York is reopening from 17 May.
+Afternoon Tea at the Grand York is now open.
 Enjoy a sumptuous selection of the finest sandwiches, sweet and savoury snacks at this 5-star hotel in the heart of York.
 You’ll dine with a view of the historic city walls.
 A wonderful treat for all the family!

 York Evening cruises are also open from 17 May 2021.
 This romantic floodlit evening cruise is the perfect way to welcome in the summer months.
 Enjoy a glass of prosecco or hot chocolate from the on-board bar whilst listening to relaxing swing and jazz music in the background.